xoooox/xoooox.github.io/labs/expa.md

 Anywhere!
 ```

-But there are places in this where you can't imagine there geting laid.
+> But there are moments in Porto where you can't imagine geting laid there.

 ##When?